bdcorps/easy-job-application-filler-extension/README.md

 ## Installation
 1. Download the ZIP folder of this repository.
 2. Unzip the extension.
-3. Install an unpacked Chrome Extension [here](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)
+3. Install an unpacked Chrome Extension like [here](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).

 ## Why build this?
 Looking for a job is already hard enough.
 Job application websites are making it harder by making the applicant type in their details every *DAMN* time.
 This project is a movement to stop to these tedious processes and have it automated.